The Australian Apprentice of the Year Award is presented to an Australian Apprentice who has been outstanding in all aspects of their trade.

 |Apply through your state and territory training awards||Opening and closing dates differ for each state and territory training awards|

-**Winner of state/territory aligned category automatically becomes an Australian Training Awards finalist
+**Winner of the state/territory aligned category automatically becomes an Australian Training Awards finalist

 This award category requires the applicant to address the following award criteria: